Directeur de recherche émérite Inserm

 The laboratory brings together nearly 60 scientists with research interests in neurosciences covering the mechanisms of degeneration, animal models, brain imaging and the study of gene-, cell- and drug-based strategies for treating neurodegenerative diseases such as Alzheimer’s disease, Parkinson’s disease and Huntington’s disease.

 The LMN is located at MIRCen (Molecular Imaging Research Centre), a preclinical research facility developed by the CEA and Inserm.
 MIRCen is one of the departments of the CEA’s François Jacob Institute of Biology, on the Fontenay-aux-Roses site at CEA Paris-Saclay.

-Amulya Nidhi Shrivastava, Virginie Redeker, Laura Pieri, Luc Bousset, Marianne Renner, Karine Madiona, Caroline Mailhes-Hamon, Audrey Coens, Luc Buée, Philippe Hantraye, Antoine Triller and Ronald Melki
+Amulya Nidhi Shrivastava, Virginie Redeker, Laura Pieri, Luc Bousset, Marianne Renner, Karine Madiona, Caroline Mailhes-Hamon, Audrey Coens, Luc Buée, Philippe Hantraye, Antoine Triller et Ronald Melki

 « Clustering of Tau Fibrils Impairs the Synaptic Composition of α3-Na+/K+-ATPase and AMPA receptors »